annietberry/student-workbook/src/reflections/wk2/day1.md

 Hoisting is a JavaScript mechanism that recognizes variables and function declarations before the code runs.
 It rearranges variable declarations to be recognized before running functions.

 # In what cases might you use let vs const vs var?
+let: when you won't redeclare within the scope
+const: when the value won't change
+var: when you want to redeclare